 Today’s Topic: How to Face Problems in Sport

 Welcome to Q&A with coach Rebecca.
-I am Rebecca Smith, founder and director at Complete Performance Coaching.
-I’m also a high performance coach specializing in individual sport athletes aged 8 to 18, helping you break through fear, build confidence and find your flow in sport.
-I also work with a team of fabulous sports psychology experts who specialize in other sports like baseball, lots of gymnastics experts around here, running, endurance sports, team sports.
+I’m Rebecca Smith, founder and director at Complete Performance Coaching.
+I’m also a high performance coach specializing in individual sport athletes aged 8 to 18, helping them break through fear, build confidence and find flow in sport.
+I also work with a team of fabulous sports psychology experts who specialize in other sports like baseball, gymnastics, running, endurance sports, and team sports.

-If you have a young or even an adult or college aged athlete, you can find a coach that can help guide you personally through whatever is keeping you from your maximum potential.
-You can always schedule a free consultation here and that’s 20 minutes with one of us, kind of like getting our mind your sport and seeing if there’s something you can do to take yourself to the next level.
-Another way that we contribute to your ever growing mindset is doing these weekly podcasts and Facebook lives.
+If you have or a a young, adult, or college aged athlete, you can find a coach that can help guide you personally through whatever is keeping you from your maximum potential.
+You can always schedule a free consultation here which is 20 minutes with one of us, which is us getting our mind on your sport and seeing if there’s something you can do to take yourself to the next level.
+Another way we contribute to your ever growing mindset is doing these weekly podcasts and Facebook lives.

-For any of these, it takes some time because we’re literally rewiring your brain for a new way of thinking.
-If you’re like, “Oh my gosh, I am so down in the wrong type of mindset,” don’t worry.
+For any of these, it takes time because we’re literally rewiring your brain for a new way of thinking.
+If you’re thinking, “Oh my gosh, I am so down in the wrong type of mindset,” don’t worry.
 Start digging yourself out now.
 There’s so much hope.

 Struggling with Fear

-We’re going to talk about a lot of people who listen to me and follow me, they are gymnasts who struggle with fear.
-It’s a problem that feels totally hopeless and never ending.
-But it is not the only problem you might face in sport.
-Anybody is struggling with any kind of problem and for those of you parents and coaches who are listening, who are tuning in, if you have any problems or any big obstacles that just feel too big or too hard right now, then this episode is for you too.
+We’re going to talk about a lot of people who listen to me and follow me – they are gymnasts who struggle with fear.
+It’s a problem that feels totally hopeless and never ending, but it is not the only problem you might face in a sport.
+Anybody is struggling with any kind of problem, and for those of you parents and coaches who are listening, if you have any problems or any big obstacles that just feel too big or too hard right now, then this episode is for you, too.